Intergenerational Mobility Trends and the Changing Role of Female Labor: Introduction

+We finally show that rising female labor force participation on the extensive margin is not the main driver of the observed trend.
+Most women who entered the labor force when female labor force participation was rapidly expanding worked in low-skill and low-paying occupations, whereby their labor income did not reflect their innate productivity.\footnote{We also show that women in market work were initially a highly positively selected group and that the degree of positive selection subsequently declined as more women entered the labor force.} Instead, most of the trend can be explained by women gaining access to more skilled occupations, which increased the gradient between productivity and realized income.

+In sum, we show that intergenerational income mobility declined consistently in Scandinavia across cohorts born between 1951 and 1979, and that this decline was driven by female income becoming more reflective of productivity.
+The return on latent productivity of women has converged towards that of men.
+At the same time, we do not find evidence supporting increasing skill transmission between parents and their children, or increasing assortative mating among parents.
+The observed development in intergenerational mobility can thus be seen as an implication of gender equality in the labor market, rather than a sign of declining social mobility.

-The literature on trends in intergenerational mobility includes results from a wide range of settings and empirical specifications, all of which affect conclusions on the existence and direction of the trends \citep{engzell2023}.
-Trend estimates focusing on similar birth cohorts as those included in our study generally find increasing levels of income persistence, including evidence from Canada \citep{connolly2019trends}, the US \citep{jacome2021, davis_mazumder_2022}, the UK \citep{blanden2004britain}, Sweden \citep{brandennybom2019, engzell2023}, Norway \citep{markussen2020economic} and Denmark \citep{Harding2019}.\footnote{A set of studies also document lower intergenerational income persistence over time for cohorts born in the 1930s and 1940 in the US and the Nordic countries \cite{pekkala2007differences, bjorklund2009family, pekkarinen2016evolution, Song2020PNAS, jacome2021}.
-Moreover, \cite{Solon_lee} find no change in income persistence between birth cohorts 1952 to 1975 in US survey data.}
+The literature on trends in intergenerational mobility includes results from a wide range of settings and empirical specifications, all of which affect conclusions on the existence and direction of trends \citep{engzell2023}.
+Trend estimates focusing on birth cohorts similar to those included in our study generally find increasing levels of income persistence, including evidence from Canada \citep{connolly2019trends}, the US \citep{jacome2021, davis_mazumder_2022}, the UK \citep{blanden2004britain}, Sweden \citep{brandennybom2019, engzell2023}, Norway \citep{markussen2020economic} and Denmark \citep{Harding2019}.\footnote{A set of studies also document lower intergenerational income persistence over time for cohorts born in the 1930s and 1940 in the US and the Nordic countries \cite{pekkala2007differences, bjorklund2009family, pekkarinen2016evolution, Song2020PNAS, jacome2021}.
+Moreover, \cite{Solon_lee} find no change in income persistence between birth cohorts 1952 to 1975 in US survey data.} Explanations for declining mobility put forward include returns to education \citep{davis_mazumder_2022}, maternal education \citep{connolly_haeck_laliberte_NBER}, and family formation, including assortative mating \citep{Harding2019}.